Karen Delise, Founder & Director of Research

 Janis is the author of Dogs Bite, But Balloons and Slippers are More Dangerous (James and Kenneth), the complete guide to research on dog bites; Dog Bites: Problems and Solutions (Animals and Society Institute); and The Relevance of Breed in Selecting a Companion Dog (NCRC Vision Series).
 All of this comes from an abiding interest in finding the very best information about the remarkable relationship between dogs and people.
 She lives in Oakland, California with rescued Greyhounds Henry and Annie.

 Elizabeth Arps, Manager of Research and Public Policy Services

 Ms. Arps attained a B.A. in Biology from Hiram College in 2010, during which she worked at the college’s field station caring for endangered waterfowl.
 During college, she also interned at animal shelters and sanctuaries, and traveled abroad extensively, all of which broadened her interest in studying a wide variety of animal welfare issues.
 Elizabeth was able to explore those interests as she pursued a M.S. in Animals and Public Policy from Tufts Cummings School of Veterinary Medicine in 2011, where her thesis focused on the effects of a local dog breed-specific ordinance.
 She also spent time volunteering at feral cat clinics and with orphaned wildlife through the school’s wildlife rehabilitation clinic.
 Ms. Arps was delighted to join the National Canine Research Council in 2012, where she can apply her background in science and policy.
-Elizabeth lives in New York City with her adopted dog, Walter.
+Elizabeth lives in New York City with her adopted dog.